A new exact rotating spacetime in vacuum: The Kerr--Levi-Civita Spacetime: Construction of the Kerr--Levi-Civita spacetime

 The new metric function $f$ is readily obtained.
-The rotation function $\omega$ follows from the following procedure: starting from the known seed rotation $\omega_0$, we apply the twist equation \eqref{magtwist} to compute the imaginary part of the seed Ernst potential, $\chi_0$.
-This is then used in \eqref{functionsnew} to determine the transformed potential component $\chi$.
-Substituting back into the twist equation \eqref{magtwist}, now in terms of the transformed quantities, yields the function $\omega$.
-Recall, vector quantities should now be understood as those defined with respect to the flat metric in the spherical-like coordinates using the relations
+The rotation function $\omega$ follows from the following procedure: starting from the known seed function $\omega_0$, we apply the twist equation \eqref{magtwist} to compute the imaginary part of the seed Ernst potential, $\chi_0$.
+This is then used in \eqref{functionsnew} to determine the imaginary component $\chi$ of the transformed potential.
+Substituting back into the twist equation \eqref{magtwist}, now with the transformed quantities, yields the function $\omega$.
+The gradient should now be understood as that defined with respect to the flat metric in the spherical-like coordinates, using the relations